sarahmjk/my-first-led-strip-experiment/tutorial.md

 Make sure that the DigitalPin is set to ``P0`` and the number of LEDs is set to ``30``.
 #### ~ tutorialhint
-The DigitalPin is the pin name of the pin that you plugged the LED strip into.
+The DigitalPin should be set to the pin name of the pin that you plugged the LED strip into.
 Makes sure they match!
 ```blocks
 let strip = neopixel.create(DigitalPin.P0, 30, NeoPixelMode.RGB)